-Although BEST can assist students in determining whether a violation of law or University policy may have occurred, and may refer students to additional resources should such a violation be likely, BEST cannot initiate disciplinary action or impose sanctions.
+BEST will assist students in determining whether a violation of law or University policy occurred, and will refer students to additional resources.
+However, BEST cannot initiate disciplinary action or impose sanctions.

 Members of BEST are listed below.
 You may contact any member if you have questions regarding bias or a bias incident.

-Assistant Dean of Students in the University for Student Affairs and Associate Director for Student Emergency Response Systems
+Assistant Dean of Students in the University for Student Affairs and Associate Director for UChicago HELP